errbotio/errbot/README.rst

 ------------------------

 After starting Errbot, you should add the bot to your buddy list if you haven't already.
-You'll need to invite the bot explicitely to chatrooms on some chat systems too.
+You'll need to invite the bot explicitly to chatrooms on some chat systems too.
-You can now send commands directly to the bot !
+You can now send commands directly to the bot!

 To get a list of all available commands, you can issue: